FleekHQ/fleek-blog/content/posts/2020-06-01-Make-a-Website-fleek-forestry.md

 ---
 template: post
-title: 'No Coding Required: Make a Website With the Forestry CMS and Fleek!'
+title: "No Coding Required: Make a Website With the Forestry CMS and Fleek!"
 slug: make-website-without-coding-cms
 draft: false
 date: 2020-06-01T04:02:37.816+00:00
+description:
-description: Now anyone can make a website thanks to the Forestry CMS and Fleek's site hosting... no coding required!
+  Now anyone can make a website thanks to the Forestry CMS and Fleek's site hosting... no coding required!
 category: Tutorial
 socialImage: https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/NoCode.png
 tags:
   - Tutorial
   - CMS
 ---

 ![](https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/NoCode.png)

 Fleek is the easiest way to deploy a website... but what about actually _making_ one?
 Whether you do not know how to code, or you _do_ know but lack the time, the solution boils down to three letters: